jiricekcz/test-train-split-cli/README.md

 Used to calculate the similarity (distance) between every combination of two chains and fill it into a matrix.
 This is handled in such a way, that paralelization is an option (both local and remote).
   - *class PairwiseAlignmentDistanceCalculator* - Calculates the distance based on the best pairwise alignment of the two chains.
 Runs **single core only**.
 #### DistanceMatrix
-Used to store the distance data in a matrix form.
+Used to store the distance data in matrix form.
 Does not need to be filled sequentially.
   - *class NumpyDistanceMatrix* - Matrix that saves distances as 16 bit integers using *class numpy.ndarray*
   - *class NumpyDistanceMatrixDiskBackup* - a variation of the *class NumpyDistanceMatrix*, that saves and loads the matrix in given intervals to the disk.
  #### Splitter